IM (1987); GM (1988); European Junior Champion (1987); Candidate (1991 & 2013); vice-World Champion (FIDE) (2001-02)

 In match play he won the Ivanchuk - Leko Match (2009) by 3.5-2.5 (+1 =5).
 Ivanchuk played a combined rapid/blitz match against Anish Giri at the 26th Leon Masters 2013; he lost both the 45 minute (G45) 2-game match with 1 loss and 1 draw and the 4-game G20 rapid match with 3 losses and 1 draw.
 However, he decisively won the blitz (G5) portion of the match by 7.5-2.5 (+6 -1 =3).
 Giri was declared the winner of the match as the slower games were given greater weighting than the blitz games.

 Ivanchuk has played in fourteen Olympiads up to and including Chess Olympiad (2014), and won four team gold medals: in 1988 and 1990 playing for the Soviet Union, and in 2004 and 2010, playing for Ukraine.
-In the 2010 event, he also won top board gold, scoring 8/10 with a 2890 rating performance, while in 2012 he helped his team to a bronze medal.
+In the 2010 event, he also won individual gold for the top boar, scoring 8/10 with a 2890 rating performance, while in 2012 he helped his team to a bronze medal.
 He has played in six World Team Championships starting in 1989 and most recently in the FIDE World Team Championship (2015), when he scored team and individual silver for board 2.
 In total, he has scored 3 individual golds, 1 individual silver and 1 individual bronze, as well as helping his team to 2 golds, a silver and 2 bronzes.
 His first effort in the World Team Championships was as part of the Soviet team in 1989, but subsequently he has played for Ukraine.